 From our discussion it was clear that every author has his or her own process and none is right or wrong.
 Maryann is an early morning writer who ignores her emails while she’s working.
 Mike works late into the night.
 As for me, I’m all over the place and I answer loads of emails as they come in.
 This can have a big impact on productivity.
 Since I waste so much time during the day, I catch up later in the evening.

-Rather than recount our Live thirty minutes, you can click on the link above or here and listen/watch for yourself.
+Click on the link above or here and listen/watch for yourself.
 I’ll just recap some of my opening remarks.

 What needs motivate you?

 In my work as a handwriting analyst I often use information from Maslow’s Hierarchy of Needs.
 It’s all about the levels of needs that motivates all humans: basic stuff like food, air, water.
 Safety and security needs; love and affection from family, friends, society.
 Self-esteem.
 The need for creativity and self-expression–what are considered “transcendent needs.”

 I wasn’t giving a lecture, so didn’t go into a lot of detail.
 Our needs can change from time to time as situations change.
 However, it’s my belief that if we know which of these basic needs motivate us most at any given time, it can help one stay motivated or get re-motivated.